SharePoint/sp-dev-training-spfx-spcontent/Demos/01-spfxhttpclient/README.md

     ![Screenshot of the SharePoint workbench](../../Images/add-webpart-02.png)

-    ...and select the **SPFxHttpClientContent** web part to add the web part to the page:
+    ...and select the **SPFxHttpClientDemo** web part to add the web part to the page:

     ![Screenshot of the SharePoint workbench toolbox](../../Images/add-webpart-03.png)